haberdashPI/vscode-master-key/notes.md

   - and have all multi key commands show up in quick picker (ideally after some delay)
 - keybinding documentation features
+  - visual documentation
+  - markdown output / html
 - mode customization
 - modernized selection utilities
   - good documentation
   - modern build setup
+- final design of keybinding file that I'm relatively satisfied with
+  - fix the repat keybindings
+- vim style bindings?
+(I think this could come in a separate release)
 - anything else that has to be here? (check below wishlist and issues under the project)

 **TODO**: in documenting macro playback note the limitations of recording the keyboard